Wednesday, July 1, 2009

 Place the fish on the broiler rack so that it is 3 to 4 inches below the heat source.
 Follow the 10 minutes per inch rule turning about halfway through the cooking time.
 Once you turn the fish, brush, dab or squirt with a little of the marinade to keep moist while it finishes up.
 I would under cook salmon slightly, and of course Ahi tuna requires only 1 to 2 minutes a side.

 This should produce a nice moist flavorful fish.
-Always have your sides ready to go as seafood will over cook or dry out if you try and keep it warm while you finish up.
+Always have your sides ready to go as seafood will overcook or dry out if you try and keep it warm while you finish up.

 The next time you feel like grilling and the weather isn't cooperating, don't forget about the other knob on your oven.
 Broiling is a great way to prepare your seafood.